ztec/blog/content/post/tech/kafka-must-know/index.en.md

 The next two section describe what I will describe in this article.
 I strongly suggest you to read them once, then read them again after each section of this post.
 You should understand it completely once you've read the whole post.

-{{< illustration src="img/OverviewApacheKafka.png"        name="Overview Apache Kafka"            alt="Overview of Apache Kafka with Topic, Partitions, Consumers, and Producers"  dark-protection="yes" >}}
+{{< illustration src="img/OverviewApacheKafka.png" bg="light" name="Overview Apache Kafka" alt="Overview of Apache Kafka with Topic, Partitions, Consumers, and Producers" >}}

 ### Production of message: